 The Colombian case is particularly interesting due to its significant trade with countries that use and do not use the USD as their currency.
-Besides the United States, important trade partners that use the USD as legal tender include Ecuador, Panama, El Salvador, and Puerto Rico.
-Conversely, many of Colombia's important trade partners, particularly in Latin American, do not use it.
+Besides the United States, trade partners that use the USD as legal tender include Ecuador, Panama and El Salvador, among others.
+Between 2021 and 2022, 39 percent of Colombia's exports and 26 percent of its imports were with fully dollarized countries.
+Conversely, many of Colombia's important trade partners, particularly in Latin American, do not use the USD.
 When local firms use the USD as their invoicing currency, as in the case of Colombia, a depreciation of the USD creates a differential expenditure switching motive for customers in countries that do not use the USD.
 This is a key prediction of the DCP, as argued by Gopinath et al. (2020).
+Notably,

-Notably, Gopinath et al. (2020) also use the same underlying micro data as us.
+Gopinath et al. (2020) also use the same underlying micro data as us.